janklab/MatlabProjectTemplate/README.md

 * Edit the files in `doc-project` to reflect your plans
 * Choose a document format: Jekyll, Asciidoc, or mkdocs.
 Move the appropriate `doc-src-<type>` to `doc-src` and delete the others.

+See `MatlabProjectTemplate/README.md` and other documents in the `MatlabProjectTemplate/` directory for more information and details.

+## About MatlabProjectTemplate

+MatlabProjectTemplate was written by [Andrew Janke](https://apjanke.net).
+The project home page is <https://github.com/apjanke/MatlabProjectTemplate>.
+You can get support, or even contribute to the project, there.

+## That's all folks

 Info about your own project starts here!

 ----------------------------------------------------------------------------